CWBudde/xn_resource_editor/README.md

 Please see the website for more details: https://stefansundin.github.io/xn_resource_editor/

 ## Important Note!
 Unfortuately the source code in this repository is not the latest by the original author.
-It is recommended to rather use https://github.com/zuloloxi/XN-Resource-Editor instead
+It is recommended to rather use https://github.com/zuloloxi/XN-Resource-Editor instead.
+Based on that repository there is also another interesting fork available here: https://github.com/CWBudde/XN-Resource-Editor